xquery/curlpipe/README.md

 Over the years, the curl command line interface has grown - exposing many options with most users only ever invoking a subset of features, learning more advanced features over time.

-Curlscript is an experiment in exposing much of curl's goodness via a little [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) making it easy to build up pipelines of execution using a language with built in primitives and natural semantics rather then 'flag soup'.
+Curlscript is a utility that exposes much of curl's goodness via a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) making it easy to build up pipelines of execution using a 'little language' with built in primitives and natural semantics rather then 'flag soup'.

 ## Getting started